dbpedia-spotlight/dbpedia-spotlight.github.io/spotlight/faq.md

 ### Where can I find the tools to build the models?

 > The process of constructing models are available in Docker by approach - Model and Lucene.
 The instructions are available in the following links:
 > * Model: [https://github.com/dbpedia-spotlight/model-quickstarter](https://github.com/dbpedia-spotlight/model-quickstarter)
 > * Lucene: [https://github.com/dbpedia-spotlight/lucene-quickstarter](https://github.com/dbpedia-spotlight/lucene-quickstarter)

-### Why the disambiguation:

-> 1. Does it work as expected in short texts?
-> The models are probabilistic and rely on the context of the text used.
-The greater the content - in words - the more efficient the disambiguation process, thus increasing the assertiveness of the provided links.
-> 2. Does it produce some false positives?
-> Even with sophisticated templates used for disambiguation, sometimes may appear links that are not related to the subject matter.
-This shows how compelling and complex it is to categorize and select the right information.
-You can work around this problem by increasing the confidence parameter.

 ## What can I do to get better results in annotations?